Amazon Fire 7 vs. Fire HD 8: Which should you buy?

 Weight | 337g | 282g |

-The Fire HD 8 has a faster CPU with a hexa-core CPU that will help it keep up better with modern apps.
-It also comes with double the storage by default.
-While Fire 7 can be had with 16GB or 32GB of storage, the smaller of the HD 8s comes with 32GB with the option for 64GB.
-Of course, both models can be expanded with a microSD card.
+The Fire HD 8 has a faster CPU with a hexa-core CPU that will help it keep up better with modern apps, though both models only come with 2GB of RAM.
+The Fire HD 8 also comes with double the storage by default at 32GB compared to 16GB on the Fire 4.
+That being said, both models can be expanded with a microSD card so you can start with the small version and upgrade as needed.

 The new hardware also gives both tablets a solid battery life boost.
 Our Fire 7 review noted impressive battery life with up to 10 hours on a charge.
 The Fire HD 8 comes in a bit higher with 13 hours on a charge.
 This stat is even more important when you note that neither tablet supports fast charging.
 That means four hours to charge the smaller tablet and five hours for the larger model.